Keran-An/Analyzing-Business-Data-in-SQL/sql_scripts/exploratory_analysis.md

 ORDER BY revenue_100 ASC;
 ```
 ## Histogram of Orders
+- Illustrates the frequency distribution of orders.
+- Helps understand how frequently customers purchase or how order volumes vary.
 ```sql
 SELECT
   -- Select the user ID and the count of orders